 Some gun manufacturers selected a specific optic footprint that encompasses a couple of different optic companies.
 Others like Glock have gone with a universal system that utilizes different plates to use any optic you want.
 In my opinion, this is a weakness Glock should address.

 Some people have noticed an issue with Glock's MOS system, where the mounting plate sheers off from the slide.
 This usually ends up with the optic smacking the user in the face.
-I don't know how statistically prevalent this is or if it will happen to your firearm, just that it has been reported as a failure point.
+I don't know how statistically prevalent this is or if it will happen to your firearm, just that there are some reports of it as a failure point.

-The other option is to purchase the non-MOS version and pay to have the slide milled for a specific optic.
-This comes with its own problems as you will have to select a particular footprint and the wait time is long, and the cost is sometimes more than just buying the MOS version.
-However, an optic mounted directly to the slide is preferable.
+If you know which optic you like, my recommendation is to purchase the non-MOS version and pay to have the slide milled to direct mount your optic.
+This comes with its own problems.
+First, as mentioned, you have to select a particular footprint.
+Second, average turnaround for a reputable optic cut is around a month.
+So obviously it's a longer process than just buying the MOS version, and the overall cost could be slightly more than just buying the MOS version.
+However, if you can wait and can afford the slightly higher overall cost, an optic mounted directly to the slide is preferable.

 Okay, so enough on optics, let's get to the guns.